-at y=3.2 in p+p collisions shown on the right-most panel.
+at y=0 is shown in the left-most panels as well as the same ratio measured by BRAHMS at y=3.2, also from p+p collisions, shown in the right-most panel.

-Figure 4 summarizes the variation of the \bar{p}/π^- ratio with the size of the system which correlates well with the calculated mean number of participant nucleon $\langle N{part} \rangle$ at a determined centrality of the collision.
+Figure 4 summarizes the variation of the \bar{p}/π^- ratio with the calculated mean number of participant nucleon $\langle N{part} \rangle$ at a determined centrality of the collision.
 The integral over p_T in an interval that includes the maxima seen in all panels of Fig. 3, should convey the evolution of this ratio in shape as well as magnitude as function of rapidity.
-For the purpose of this report, the main feature in Fig. 4 is the fact that the \bar{p}/π^- ratio extracted from the most central Au+Au collisions at y=3 has the same value as the one measured at mid-rapidity in to p+p collisions at the same energy.
+For the purpose of this report, the main feature in Fig. 4 is the fact that the \bar{p}/π^- ratio extracted from the most central Au+Au collisions at y=3 has the same value as the one measured at y=0 in to p+p collisions at the same energy.

 If recombination is the effect that drives the \bar{p}/π^- ratio, its clear rapidity dependence seen in Fig. 3 puts in doubt any explanation of the suppression measured with the R{AuAu} factor at high rapidity as being solely produced by energy loss in a dense medium.
-The behavior of the \bar{p}/π^- ratio seems to indicate that the sQGP does not extend to high rapidity, or if it does its effects on partons traversing it at high rapidity cannot be as strong as the measured one at y=0 and the small values of the R{AuAu} factor at high rapidity are rather due to other effects that may stand out as the effect of energy loss weakens at one approaches the beam fragmentation regions.
-One such effect at high rapidity must be the modification of the beam wave functions as they are now probed into even smaller values of x.
+The behavior of the \bar{p}/π^- ratio seems to indicate that the sQGP does not extend to high rapidity, or if it does, its effects on partons traversing it at high rapidity cannot be strong.
+The small values of the R{AuAu} factor at high rapidity may rather be due to other effects that stand out as energy loss weakens as one approaches the beam fragmentation regions.
+One such effect at high rapidity may be the modification of the beam wave functions as they are now probed into even smaller values of x.